Jennie-QIAN/Jennie-QIAN/README.md

 # Hi there 👋

-I'm Zhenni, originally from Shanghai 🇨🇳 , now living in Paris 🇫🇷
+I'm Zhenni, full stack developer👩🏻‍💻

-I've been a product manager/consultant for 4 years, conceiving product visions, elaborating strategies, writing specs and US and empowering creatives to build useful, engaging and inclusive solutions.
+I was a product manager/consultant for 4 years, conceiving product visions, elaborating strategies, writing specs and US and empowering creatives to build useful, engaging and inclusive solutions.

-👩🏻‍💻 Now, I am a full-stack developer building meaningful and delightful stuff, always placing users at the heart of every craft.

 ### 🌟 Student for life.
 Stay hungry, stay foolish 😋